adriandotdev/emsp-cpo-registration/README.md

 - **app.js**

   - A starting point file.
-This is where you import all of your controllers.
+This is where you include (import) all of your controllers.

 - **package.json**